lasreeram/fliplibs/README.md

 # fliplibs
-C++ libraries for sockets, ipcs and threads
+C++ libraries

-The different libraries are

 debug_lib - An error handling library.
-Support for multi-threaded applications is available sockets_lib - A socket library for TCP and UDP sockets with classes for select/poll, SSL sockets ipc_lib - An IPC mechanism using system V shared memory threads_lib - A library for POSIX threads ec_crypto - A C++ lib for elliptic curve cryptography using open ssl mongo_db - Some demo programs for mongo db
+Support for multi-threaded applications is available

+sockets_lib - A socket library for TCP and UDP sockets with classes for select/poll, SSL sockets

+ipc_lib - An IPC mechanism using system V shared memory

+threads_lib - A library for POSIX threads

+Demo Programs

+ec_crypto - A set of demo programs on using elliptic curve cryptography with openssl

+mongo_db - Some demo programs for mongo db